dschu012/d2lootfilter/README.md

 Special thanks to everyone that has shared their work at [Phrozen-Keep](https://d2mods.info/forum/viewforum.php?f=8) [(Discord)](https://discord.gg/NvfftHY).

 To name a few Necrolis, Lectem, Kingpin, whist, Revan, etc...

+Thanks to coffin_spirit on Discord for the 1.10f implementation.